tkachV/KyivstarTVDemo/README.md

 4. User can see progress bar under asset image, if `progress > 0`
 5. User can tap `Del` button - which will remove content group from screen if `canBeDeleted` flag of contentGroup is set to true

-Please, no storyboards, xib files, localizations, CoreData.
-I recommend using pods - Alamofire for networking and Kingfisher for image load and cache.

 Additional flow, not required, but will be a plus:
 1. User can tap on any asset and open asset details page

+Please, no storyboards, xib files, localizations, CoreData.
+I recommend using SPM's - Alamofire for networking, Kingfisher for image load and cache, SnapKit for AutoLayout.

 We will accept solutions in pull requests to this repository.
 The best solution will be pushed into main repository - so everyone can know something new for himself.